b08202033/SAKURA/README.md

 ## News

+- [2025.06.09] Our dataset is released on HuggingFace!
+You can now access the datasets of the four tracks at [HuggingFace](https://huggingface.co/SLLM-multi-hop).
 - [2025.05.22] Our paper is now available on [arXiv](https://arxiv.org/abs/2505.13237)
 - [2025.05.19] Our paper is accepted to Interspeech 2025!
 See you in Rotterdam!